tanyapohn/kaggle-bengali-2020/README.md

 process the images size of 224x224

 #### Augmentation
-For `Spatial Transforms Network`, I didn't do any extra augmentations.
+For `Spatial Transformer Network`, I didn't do any extra augmentations.
 ```python
 import albumentations as A